-This AIF should be read in conjunction with the Company's audited consolidated financial statements and management's discussion and analysis for the years ended December 31, 2020 and 2019.
-The financial statements and management's discussion and analysis are available under Corsa's profile on the SEDAR website at www.sedar.com.
+This AIF should be read in conjunction with the Company's audited consolidated financial statements and management's discussion and analysis for the years ended December 31, 2021 and 2020.
+The financial statements and management's discussion and analysis are available under Corsa's profile on the System of Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.